-. . . - 7 mail, both domestic and foreign, remained undelivered in the last days of fighting, and was stored for safety in the Central Post Office (Ch'i Wang Chieh, Chien K! ang Iu).
-These Items are only samples which I have seen or have come directly under my personal attention.
-They show that no real discipline is being enforced.
-Many persons who have already lost by robbery all their money and watches, are beaten by soldiers, especially at night, because they cannot answer demands for the same.
-December 25 I have tried for a couple of days to refrain from troubling you further.
-However, many difficulties occur every day, and today they are worse than usual.
-New parties of stray soldiers without discipline or officers are going everywhere stealing, raping and taking away women.
-Some cases follow: (1) Just now soldiers forcibly entered the University and towed away a truck used to supply rice to refugees.
-(2) In our Sericulture Building alone there are on the everage more than ten cases per day of rape or abducting women.
-(3) Our residences continue to be entered day and night by soldiers who injure women and steal everything they wish.
-This applies to residences in which Americans are now living, just the same as to others.
-(4) Soldiers frequently tear down the proclamations put up by your military police.
-(5) This morning an American member of our staff was struck by an officer who suddenly approached him and angrily tried to tear off the arm band supplied by your Embassy.
-(6) Other buildings not mentioned above are daily entered several times each by soldiers who utterly disregard your proclamations, looking for women and for loot.
 (7) Despite this disorder caused entirely by soldiers, we have no guard whatever and no military police have been sent near us.

-December 27, 1937 (To the officers of the Japanese Embassy) Beginning more than a week ago, we were promised by you that within a few days order would be restored by replacement of troops, resumption of regular discipline, increase of military police, and so forth.
+December 27.
+(To the Officers of the Japanese Embassy)

+Beginning more than a week ago, we were promised by you that within a few days order would be restored by replacement of troops, resumption of regular discipline, increase of military police, and so forth.
 Yet shameful disorder continues, and we see no serious effort to stop it.
+Let me give a few examples from University property close to you, without covering all portions of the University.

+(1) Yesterday afternoon a soldier cut the rope and took away the American flag from our Rural Leaders' Training School at Yin Yang Ying and

+Shanghai Roads.

-Let me give a few examples from the University property close to you, without covering all portions of the University.
-(1) Yesterday afternoon a soldier cut the rope and took away the American flag from our Sural Leaders' Training School at Yin Yang Yink and the Shanghai Roads.
-(2) Last night between eleven and telve o'clock a motor car with three Japanese military men came to the main University gate, claiming that they were sent by headquarters to inspect.
-They forcibly prevented our watchman from giving an alarm and kept him with them while they found and raped three girls, one of whom is only eleven years old.
+(2) Last night between eleven and twelve o'clock, a motor car with three Japanese military men came to the main University gate, claiming that they were sent by headquarters to inspect.
+They forcibly prevented our watchmen from giving an alarm, and kept him with them while they found and raped three girls, one of whom is only eleven years old.
 One of the girls they took away with them.

-(3) Stray soldiers continue to seize men to work for them, causing much fear and unnecessary inconveniences.
-For example, a soldier insisted on taking a worker from the Hospital yesterday; and several of our own servants and watchman have been taken.
+(3) Stray soldiers continue to seize men to work for them, causing much fear and unnecessary inconvenience.
+For example, a soldier insisted on taking a worker from the Hospital yesterday, and several of our own servants and watchmen have been taken.

 (4) Several of our residences are entered daily by soldiers looking for women, food and other articles.
 Two houses within one hour this morning.
-Example

-(5) is from the Bible Teachers' Training School for Women Chien Ying Helang, a place which has suffered terribly from your

-(5) is from the Bible Teachers' Training School for Nomen.
-Chien Ying Heiang, a place which has suffered terribly from your soldiers for a long time, and which I believe you once promised to protect especially - but where no military policeman has appeared.
-Yesterday seven different times there came groups of three or four soldiers taking clothes, food, and money from those who have some left after previous lootings of the same type.
+Example (5) is from the Bible Teachers' Training School for Women, Chien Ying Hsiang, a place which has suffered terribly from your soldiers for a long time, and which I believe you once promised to protect especially - but where no military policeman has appeared.
+Yesterday seven different times there came groups of three or four soldiers, taking clothes, food and money from those who have some left after previous lootings of the same type.
 They raped seven women, including a girl of twelve.
-In the night larger groups of twelve or fourteen soldiers came four times, and raped twenty women.
+In the night larger groups of twelve or four teen soldiers came four times, and raped twenty women.

 The life of the whole people is filled with suffering and fear, all caused by soldiers.
 Your officers have promised them protection, but the soldiers every day injure hundreds of persons most seriously.
 A few policemen help certain places, and we are grateful for them.
-But that does bring peace and order.
+But that does not bring peace and order.
 Often it merely shifts the bad acts of the soldiers to nearby buildings where there are no policemen.